thegooddocsproject/governance/CodeOfConduct.md

 Introduction
 ------------

 This code of conduct governs how we behave in any TheGoodDocsProject forum or event and whenever we will be judged by our actions.
-We expect it to be honored by everyone who participates in the TheGoodDocsProject community formally or informally, or claims any affiliation with the TheGoodDocsProject Foundation.
+We expect it to be honored by everyone who participates in the TheGoodDocsProject community formally or informally, or claims any affiliation with the TheGoodDocsProject.

-It applies to in-person events (such as conferences and related social events), IRC, public and private mailing lists, the issue tracker, the wiki, blogs, Twitter, and any other forums which the community uses for communication and interactions.
+It applies to in-person events (such as conferences and related social events), mailing lists, chat, virtual meetings, the issue tracker, the wiki, blogs, twitter, and any other forums which the community uses for communication and interactions.

 This code is not exhaustive or complete.
 It serves to distill our common understanding of a collaborative, shared environment and goals.
-We expect it to be followed in spirit as much as in the letter, so that it can enrich all of us and the technical communities in which we participate.
+We expect it to be followed in spirit as much as in the letter, so that it can enrich all of us and the communities in which we participate.

 Diversity Statement
 -------------------